wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/endpoint-manager/setup-tenant-attach-using-configuration-manager/includes/8-view-on-premises-devices.md

 1. In a browser, navigate to [Microsoft Endpoint Manager admin center](https://endpoint.microsoft.com).
 2. Click **Devices** > **All Devices**.
 3. Select a device that is synced from Configuration Manager via tenant attach.<br>
    You can recognize devices that have been synced via tenant attach because **ConfigMgr** will be listed in the **Managed by** column for the device.
+Devices can also be listed as **Co-managed** when both Configuration Manager and Intune apply, or as **Intune** when only Intune management applies.
 4. Click **Resource explorer** to view hardware inventory.
 5. Search for or select a class (a device value) to retrieve information from the client.